The wild and dark history of the Empire State Building

 The Eiffel Tower, measuring 984 feet, was built in Paris in 1889.
 And as many French things do, it taunted American architects with its lofty height.
-The French feat challenged Americans to build something even taller, and its completion marked the beginning of the twentieth century’s great skyscraper race.
+The French feat challenged Americans to build something even taller, and its completion marked the beginning of the 20th century’s great skyscraper race.

 Jakob Raskob, the former vice president of General Motors, decided to make his mark in the race by pitting himself against the founder of the Chrysler Corporation, Walter Chrysler.
-With Chrysler keeping this plans for a new tower tightly under wraps, Raskob had to account for the unknown.
+With Chrysler keeping these plans for a new tower tightly under wraps, Raskob had to account for the unknown.

-Raskob and his partners purchased the 34th street parcel of property in 1929 for $16 million, and quickly hired Architect William F. Lamb, of the firm Shreve, Lamb and Harmon, who completed their original drawings for the Empire State Building in just two weeks.
+Raskob and his partners purchased the 34th street parcel of property in 1929 for $16 million and quickly hired architect William F. Lamb, of the firm Shreve, Lamb and Harmon, who completed their original drawings for the Empire State Building in just two weeks.
 The logic of Lamb’s plans was simple: He organized the space in the center of the building as compactly as possible containing vertical circulation, toilets, mail chutes, shafts and corridors, and as the height of the building increased, the size of the floors and number of elevators decreased.

 Whether or not it was enough to out-scale Chrysler remained unknown, but with the competition heating up, Mr. Raskob found his own solution to the problem.
 When examining a scale model of the building the tycoon exclaimed, “It needs a hat!”
 New plans were drawn and the proposed building stretched to a whopping 1,250 feet thanks to a crafty spire.

 The building was constructed between 1929 and 1931, and cost $40,948,900 to erect.
 Upon completion, it easily surpassed its competitors, raising the New York skyline to the highest of heights.
 In addition to its impressive stature, the speed of construction was also unprecedented.
-The builders innovated in ways that saved time, money, and man-power.
-For example a railway system was set up on site with cars that could hold up to eight times more than a wheelbarrow, making it easy to move materials more efficiently.
+The builders innovated in ways that saved time, money, and manpower.
+For example, a railway system was set up on-site with cars that could hold up to eight times more than a wheelbarrow, making it easy to move materials more efficiently.
 In total the building was finished in just 410 days, almost three months ahead of schedule.

 Photographer Lewis Hine was commissioned to document the process.
 To gain the vantage points he needed to capture the work being done at such extreme heights, Hine photographed workers from a specially designed basket that swung out 1,000 feet above Fifth Avenue.
 Although Hine was only hired to photograph the building of this great monument, his work also focused heavily on the men who created it.
-The artist referred to these images as “work portraits” and were nod to his desire to capture character rather than just architecture.
+The artist referred to these images as “work portraits” and they were a nod to his desire to capture character rather than just architecture.

 There have been more than 30 suicide attempts at the Empire State Building.
 The first occurred while the building was still under construction when a worker who was laid off threw himself down an open elevator shaft.
-However, one of the most famous incidents took place on May 1, 1947, when 23-year-old Evelyn McHale leapt to her death from the 86th floor observation deck.
-The beautiful young woman was wearing pearls and white gloves, and landed on the roof of a United Nations limousine parked outside of the building.
+However, one of the most famous incidents took place on May 1, 1947, when 23-year-old Evelyn McHale leaped to her death from the 86th-floor observation deck.
+The beautiful young woman was wearing pearls and white gloves and landed on the roof of a United Nations limousine parked outside of the building.
 With legs elegantly crossing at the ankles, her body lay morbidly lifeless but majestically intact as the car’s metal folded around her like sheets framing her head and arms.
 Present on the scene was photography student Robert Wiles who took a photo of McHale just a few minutes after her death.
-This photo later ran in the May 12, 1947 edition of Life magazine.
+This photo later ran in the May 12, 1947, edition of Life magazine.
 Her death was given the title as “the most beautiful suicide,” and the imagery was used by visual artist Andy Warhol in his print series, Suicide (Fallen Body).

-On February 23, 1997, Ali Hassan Abu Kamal, a 69 year-old Palestinian teacher, opened fire on the observation deck killing one man and injuring six others before shooting himself in the head.
+In addition to suicide, the Empire State Building’s death toll also includes tragedies resulting from two shootings, as well as a plane crash.
+On February 23, 1997, Ali Hassan Abu Kamal, a 69-year-old Palestinian teacher, opened fire on the observation deck killing one man and injuring six others before shooting himself in the head.

 On July 28, 1945, Lt.
 Colonel William Smith crashed a U.S. Army B-25 bomber into the north side of the Empire State Building’s 79th floor.
 The city was cloaked in a dense fog on the morning of the crash, and the Lt.
 Colonel, who was on his way to Newark to pick up his commanding officer, somehow ended up over LaGuardia asking for a weather report.
 Although he was encouraged to land, Smith still requested military permission to continue to Newark.
 The last transmission from the LaGuardia tower to the plane was a foreboding warning: “From where I’m sitting, I can’t see the top of the Empire State Building.”

-In an attempt to regain visibility Smith lowered the bomber only to find himself amid the towering skyscrapers of midtown Manhattan.
-Initially he was headed straight for the New York Central Building, but was able to shift west avoiding contact.
-He continued to swerve around several other buildings until his luck ran out and found himself headed straight for the Empire State Building.
+In an attempt to regain visibility, Smith lowered the bomber only to find himself amid the towering skyscrapers of midtown Manhattan.
+Initially, he was headed straight for the New York Central Building but was able to shift west avoiding contact.
+He continued to swerve around several other buildings until his luck ran out and he found himself headed straight for the Empire State Building.